stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 * Done: Allow configuring `--cluster` and `--result_dir` for DeepCoMP CLI
 * Test with multiple nodes on the cluster.
 Is there a real speedup?
 Currently, there's just 1 worker node, so it's probably comparable to running directly on a single node.
     * Doesn't work!
 Update ray first
-* Update to latest ray.
+* Done: Update to latest ray.
 Fix install with `setup.py` and extra rllib
 * Test running on cluster without installing env (and ray?) on workers
 * Some basic tests and proper CI (check example command from readme); update Readme with cluster instructions and link to blog; publish new release
+* Let Ray team know to distribute the blog post: https://discuss.ray.io/t/use-of-ray-logo-in-blog/797